bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-28-celebrating-our-clients-milestones-roundup.md

 Gazal put safety first and announced the opening of the Gazal Center in Altahlia Street in Riyadh.
 This new location is a training center for Gazal riders, offering educational advice, like the importance of wearing a helmet, as well as promoting safety awareness.
 Micromobility is here to stay and Gazal is ensuring their riders get around safely and securely.

 ![](/uploads/2021/06/28/1624277290364.jpeg)

+## Will you be next on this list?

+Looking to launch your own mobility business?
+Wunder Mobility is your partner for success.
+With our unique all-in-one platform for mobility – including software, hardware, extensions, and more – we're helping our clients drive the future of sustainable transportation.

+[**Get in touch**](https://www.wundermobility.com/#section-contact) today for a free demo of what we can do for you.